 Wrong and stupid.
 And completely ass-backwards.

-The only thing you need to do is find/design the intelligent workout program you need to get the results you want (or just use any of the proven workouts I’ve included in The Best Workout Routines), and then make sure you’re in the gym for whatever amount of time is needed for those workouts to be completed properly.
+The only thing you need to do is find/design the intelligent workout program you need to get the results you want (or just use any of the proven workouts I’ve included in Superior Muscle Growth), and then make sure you’re in the gym for whatever amount of time is needed for those workouts to be completed properly.

 Whatever amount of time that takes… THAT’S exactly as long as it should have taken.

 Instead of worrying if your workouts are too long or too short, you should be focusing entirely on making sure they are designed properly for your specific needs and goals.
 As long as you do that, your workouts will take exactly as long as they should.